omi82/Netflix-Dataset-Dashboard/README.md

 ## Netflix Dataset Power BI Dashboard

-Welcome to the Power BI dashboard for the Netflix dataset!
 This dashboard visualizes and analyzes a dataset containing 8,810 rows and 12 columns of Netflix data.

 ### Dashboard Features